Today I intend to justify fantasy as a genre. Not that it needs justified, no more than any other genre, but I’m going to anyway.

 But first, I’m going to tell you a story.

 I’ve taken only one real writing class, if we don’t count that Creative Writing hour every Wednesday afternoon in third grade.
-I’d always written stories, since elementary school, and my senior year of college I finally took a real class on writing fiction.
+I’d always written stories, since elementary school, and my senior year of university I finally took a real class on writing fiction.
 I was terribly excited and I felt like a Real Writer.

 We had a lot of guided writing assignments, of course, but once we were given free rein to turn in whatever we wanted.
 I chose the opening chapters of a novel I was working on, The Sightless Sisters.
 My instructor called me in for a private meeting.
 “This is pretty good,” he said.
 “But you realize this is fantasy.
 It’s schmaltz.
 Nobody but twelve-year-old boys will ever read this stuff.”